- Study Guides

 - Contact Us

-The BLR seeks high-caliber, unpublished* work, broadly and creatively related to our themes of health, healing, illness, the mind, and the body.
+The BLR seeks high-caliber, unpublished work, broadly and creatively related to our themes of health, healing, illness, the mind, and the body.
+We welcome submissions of fiction, creative nonfiction, and poetry.
+We encourage you to read BLR before you submit.
+Samples from each issue are available in our online archive.

 - Fiction: The Bellevue Literary Review seeks character-driven fiction with original voices and strong settings.
 We do not publish genre fiction (romance, sci-fi, horror).
 Our word max is 5,000, though most of our published stories tend to be in the range of 2,000-4,000 words.
 We have only occasionally published flash fiction.
 While we are always interested in creative explorations in style, we do lean toward classic short stories.